blueform.

 Blueforms begin as photographs of clear blue skies, and are pushed in editing until they degrade.
-At their breaking point, patterns start to appear: ripples, waves, grains, and the flaws of the camera sensor itself.
+At their breaking point, patterns begin to appear: rippling fields, granular textures, wave-like distortions, and the visible artifacts of the camera sensor itself

-A thing can only be pushed so far before it breaks: an image, a person, a world.
-I am fascinated by those breaking points, and by what happens when a thing is forced to become something other than itself to continue to exist.
-When something is past its limit, is the result its true nature, or something else entirely?
-And when it is the real sky that is pushed further than it can tolerate, what will the consequences be?
+Everything can only be pushed so far before it breaks; an image, a person, a world.
+If a thing is forced to become something other than itself to exist, the transformation raises questions of identity.
+Does its new form reveal its true nature, or does it mark a loss?
+And when the real sky is pushed further than it can tolerate, what will the consequences be?

 prints.